Healthy Homes Assessment Avalon

 Home Assessments Avalon for Rental Properties

-There are many things to be able to examine during the home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-The most common are:
+There are a variety of things to look over during a house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the house have sufficient ventilation including extractor fans?

-The repercussions of not having a Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of an tenant solutions ruling could be significant for property owners and landlords.
-For specialist guidance, contact us today to schedule your rental properties home evaluation.
+The repercussions of not having the Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling can be significant for property managers and landlords.
+For specialist advice, call today to schedule your rental properties house evaluation.

 home assessments for rental properties